-Swarm supports stream specs that are edited in your workspace using the Private editing of streams feature.
+Swarm supports stream specs in your workspace using the Private editing of streams feature.
 If a changelist or review contains a stream spec, it will be displayed first in Files with the prefix stream: //, for example: stream://MyStreamDepotName/MyStreamSpecLocationName.
-A changelist/review can only contain 1 stream spec.
+A changelist/review can only contain one stream spec.

 The changelist display includes: